 At CleverDev Software, we build custom solutions throughout the healthcare value chain, from patients' mobile apps to medication management software, and offer dedicated development teams.
 With expertise in system integration, we also deeply understand how the different platforms and elements of infrastructure work together to create a seamless experience for patients and staff alike.

 The transformation project has already doubled our client's patient base and generated over 1 million USD in additional annual revenue while creating space for further business expansion.
-Whatever your expectations and requirements for custom medical software, we can help you, too, to navigate the digital journey and realize the tech-driven financial, quality, and health benefits.
+Whatever your expectations and requirements for custom medical software, we can help you, too, to navigate the digital consultation in healthcare journey and realize the tech-driven financial, quality, and health benefits.

-Hospitals, medical practices, clinics, and other care providers must continue to digitalize and integrate different steps of the patient journey or risk falling behind and losing customers to competitors — either fellow providers or newcomers from other industries — that better understand their emerging preferences.
+Hospitals, medical practices, clinics, and other care providers must continue to digitalize and integrate different steps of the patient journey or risk falling behind and losing customers to competitors--either fellow providers or newcomers from other industries--that better understand their emerging preferences.

 Apart from the many benefits of digitalization, we have highlighted several challenges to overcome.
 The truth is that digital transformation is an enormous undertaking that only some organizations can accomplish on their own.
 For many healthcare providers, it makes sense to join forces with experienced partners from the technology sector who have worked on such projects elsewhere and know the common obstacles in advance.